-Frontier and U.S. West had to evaluate their respective Qwest interloping bids in the unusual context of a single interloper making simultaneous stock or stock and cash bids for multiple targets.
-This significantly complicated the evaluation of the Qwest bid, particularly by the smaller Frontier, because it was difficult to assess whether the stock currency being offered was that of Qwest (assuming that Qwest did not also acquire U.S. West) or was effectively that of a combined Qwest/U.S. West (assuming that Qwest did also acquire U.S.
+Frontier and US .S.
+West had to evaluate their respective Qwest interloping bids in the unusual context of a single interloper making simultaneous stock or stock and cashstock-and-cash bids for multiple targets.
+This significantly complicated the evaluation of the Qwest bid, particularly by the smaller Frontier, because it was difficult to assess whether the stock currency being offered was that of Qwest (assuming that Qwest did not also acquire US .S.
+West) or was effectively that of a combined Qwest/US .S.
+West (assuming that Qwest did also acquire US .S.
 West).
-In Frontier's case, it also had to assess significant speculation that Qwest's offer for Frontier was merely a tactical device meant to pressure Global Crossing to let Qwest achieve its "real" goal of acquiring U.S. West.
+In Frontier's case, it also had to assess significant speculation that Qwest's offer for Frontier was merely a tactical device meant to pressure Global Crossing to let Qwest achieve its "real" goal of acquiring US ...
+West.
 While in each case Qwest's initial "fixed exchange ratio" offer had a higher "headline" price based on Qwest's pre-announcement market price, Qwest's proposal had none of the value-protective structural elements of the Global Crossing/Frontier fixed-value structure (i.e., \$63 worth of Global Crossing stock), and perhaps not surprisingly, Qwest stock fell 25% in the week after the announcement.
-Both Frontier and U.S. West issued press responses to the initial bids indicating that in light of the "no-shop" contractual limitations in their respective merger agreements with Global Crossing (as discussed earlier in this article), no discussions would be appropriate at that time.
-This response (which could be considered a form of "public auction" negotiation) effectively signaled that neither Frontier nor U.S. West were prepared to make the requisite "Superior Proposal" finding.
+Both Frontier limitations in their respective merger agreements with Global Crossing (as discussed earlier in this article), no discussions would be appropriate at that time.
+This response (which could be considered a form of "public auction" negotiation) effectively signaled that neither Frontier nor US .- West were prepared to make the requisite "Superior Proposal" finding.
 The Frontier release did indicate certain of its concerns with the Qwest bid in explaining its actions (but were careful not to be accused of "soliciting" a new Qwest bid); however, the Frontier response did not purport to "reject" the concept of a Qwest bid.

-After about a week, Qwest made revised bids for both companies, building in collar mechanisms to add some greater certainty of value, but still containing some significant issues relating to the sufficiency of the collar mechanism, the stated value, and, from Frontier's perspective particularly, whether the significantly long regulatory timetable for an acquisition of U.S. West would delay the regulatory timetable for the Frontier acquisition.
-In response, Frontier made its "could reasonably be expected to constitute a Superior Proposal" finding in a press release discussed earlier (and U.S. West obtained its waiver from Global Crossing) and began to privately negotiate to induce each of Qwest and Global Crossing to improve their bids.
+After about a week, Qwest made revised bids for both companies, building in collar mechanisms to add some greater certainty of value, but still containing some significant issues relating to the sufficiency of the collar mechanism, the stated value, and, from Frontier's perspective particularly, whether the significantly long regulatory timetable for an acquisition of $U\underline{S}$.S.
+West would delay the regulatory timetable for the Frontier acquisition.
+In response, Frontier made its "could reasonably be expected to constitute a Superior Proposal" finding in a press release discussed earlier (and $U\underline{S}$.S.
+West obtained its waiver from Global Crossing) and began to privately negotiate to induce each of Qwest and Global Crossing to improve their bids.

 Were the two companies poised to be the beneficiaries of a lengthy Paramount-style bidding war?
-It was not to be, as the earlier speculation about Qwest being more interested in U.S. West and Global Crossing being more interested in Frontier seemed to be confirmed as the two bidders got together quickly and agreed to split the companies and not compete with the other's deal.
-This effectively ended the auction for Frontier (leaving the Global Crossing deal in place) and permitted Qwest to sign a merger agreement with U.S. West with only a few variations in terms from its revised bid.
+It was not to be, as the earlier speculation about Qwest being more interested in US .S.
+West and Global Crossing being more interested in Frontier seemed to be confirmed as the two bidders got together quickly and agreed to split the companies and not compete with the other's deal.
+This effectively ended the auction for Frontier (leaving the Global Crossing deal in place) and permitted Qwest to sign a merger agreement with US .S.
+West with only a few variations in terms from its revised bid.